 Two more quick questions.
 One, you mentioned that we needed more nurses to deal with the Joint Committee on Accreditation and I mentioned several times and I felt it's not been addressed in the current budget and that we're going to end up dealing with it at a later time, so it's under your impression that we are going to need a significant boost of nurses to deal with that accreditation and we might lose that as well.
-I think that there's a real risk.
-One of the things - Helen Α. is real good at thinking forward and she started to talk among the staff several - well, I don't know how many weeks ago, that the Department wasn't being forthcoming in the extent of the problems in part because they weren't discussing JCAHO accreditation and that it was our understanding that this Committee wanted to know the full extent of the problems and they weren't bringing that up and we were very concerned about that and were really glad when that began to come out because even though the accreditation itself might not mean much for patient care, it has really huge other implications for the facility.
-Well, I think the commission has spoken about that on -0. Α. Absolutely.

-Q. It's fairly obvious that the Department has not taken any direct stance to resolve any possible affects of that later on down the road and I think the staffing is the most prominent of all of those issues raised and we might -- with in October or November, but it's clear that right now we know about that.
+- A. I think that there's a real risk.
+One of the things Helen is real good at thinking forward and she started to talk among the staff several well, I don't know how many weeks ago, that the Department wasn't being forthcoming in the extent of the problems in part because they weren't discussing JCAHO accreditation and that it was our understanding that this Committee wanted to know the full extent of the problems and they weren't bringing that up and we were very concerned about that and were really glad when that began to come out because even though the accreditation itself might not mean much for patient care, it has really huge other implications for the facility. - Q. Well, I think the commission has spoken about that on A. Absolutely. - Q. It's fairly obvious that the Department has not taken any direct stance to resolve any possible affects of that later on down the road and I think the staffing is the most prominent of all of those issues raised and we might -- with in October or November, but it's clear that right now we know about that.

-0. And my last question is this.
+- A. Yes. - And my last question is this.
 I've talked about certification issues, I've talked about those specific patients, things - some of which you enumerated, and so forth.
-The last one I want to talk about is management because clearly a good portion of this the testimony we've heard is talk about management style, the effectiveness of the communication between various branches, and so forth, and you mentioned and I think rather diplomatically you're frustrated with the way information is forwarded and you're frustrated as to the importance of the information.
-You have provided and your colleagues in the advocacy role and how that's been accepted by the administration.
+The last one I want to talk about is management because clearly a good portion of this the testimony we've heard is talk about management style, the effectiveness of the communication between various branches, and so forth, and you mentioned and I think rather diplomatically you're frustrated with the way information is forwarded and you're frustrated as to the importance of the information. have provided and your colleagues in the advocacy role and how that's been accepted by the administration.
 You've mentioned consumer membership on the Mental Health Commission.
 But other than that, what other things do you think could be done to make the advocacy role more important and more cooperative between all the groups involved and so that we can avoid - if we ever get to the point where we're past crisis stage and we're in a pretty stable thing - position and we want to make sure those types of crises don't happen again, it takes everybody working together, advocates, what have you, what kind of things should we set up to make sure that happens?
-What kind of changes should we make, if any.

-A. That's a really good question and I - and to be real honest I haven't thought about it much.
-I will say to the Department's credit that we have not had any problems getting access to information and that's been a real problem in other states and when we ask for something they'll send it to us.
+What kind of changes should we make, if any. - A. That's a really good question and I and to be real honest credit that we have not had any problems getting access to information and that's been a real problem in other states and when we ask for something they'll send it to us.
 And I've been very glad that we haven't had those kinds of problems.
-Q. But once you receive that information and you're making evaluations based on the information -